CodingItWrong/whydoyouhatedemocracy.com/src/index.md

 **You hate America, freedom, and democracy when you oppose the fundamental operation of democracy.** And Republican leaders have opposed democracy in these ways:

 - **Republican leaders undermined faith in the election process** by spreading lies about election validity which never had any evidence, even after they were rejected by all courts.
 - **President Trump and other MAGA leaders caused the disruption of the certification of electoral college votes** by inciting a mob with violent rhetoric and sent it to the Capitol, where it invaded the building, planted pipe bombs, and forced congress to flee for their safety.
-Five people died in the riot.
+At least five people died as a result.
 - **Some Republican congresspeople voted in support of rejecting the electoral college votes** from swing states, even though those electors were legally appointed and the election results were valid and confirmed.
 - **President Trump continues to incite anti-government violence** by refusing to wholly reject the mob and to use language encouraging further insurrection.
 - **Many Republican congresspeople currently do not want any consequences to President Trump** for this behavior that fundamentally undermines democracy, by removing him via the 25th amendment or by impeachment.